 The areca nut is the seed of the areca palm (Areca catechu), which grows in much of the tropical Pacific, Southeast and South Asia, and parts of east Africa.
 India is the largest producer of areca nut and at the same time largest consumer also.
 Major states cultivating this crop are Karnataka, Kerala, Assam, Tamil Nadu, Meghalaya and West Bengal.
-This seed is commonly used along with betel leaves, so it is easily confused as betel nut.
+This seed is commonly used along with betel leaves, so it is easily confused with betel nut.

 Betel nut originated in the Philippines or Malaysia, but it owes its Latin name, “Areca cachu,” to the Indian coast.
 The areca nut is not a true nut, but rather a fruit categorized as a berry.
 The areca palm fruit isn’t prized as much as the nut.
 It is commercially available in dried, cured and fresh forms.

-The nut inside is soft enough to be cut with a typical knife, when the husk of the fresh fruit is green.
-As the fruit ripens, the husk becomes yellow or orange, as it dries, the fruit inside hardens to a wood like texture.
+The nut inside is soft enough to be cut with a typical knife when the husk of the fresh fruit is green.
+As the fruit ripens, the husk becomes yellow or orange, as it dries, the fruit inside hardens to a wood-like texture.
 At this stage, the nut can only be sliced using a cutter, which looks similar to scissors.

 Regular eating of areca nut has adverse side effects.
 Regular chewing of betel nut can also cause gum irritation and tooth decay.
 Habitual chewers of betel leaf and areca nut have a greatly increased risk of developing a range of serious diseases, including cancers of the mouth and esophagus.

-Apart from using areca nut for consumption it is also used in making handcrafted objects.
+Apart from using areca nut for consumption, it is also used in making handcrafted objects.